PanosGriziotis/Unibot/README.md

 ### Make sure you have python==3.8 in your working environment

- It's recommended to create virtual environment to make sure no there will be no conflicts on dependencies:
+ It's recommended to create virtual environment to make sure there will be no conflicts on dependencies:

  ```bash
  conda create --name myenv python=3.8 --no-default-packages